jamulussoftware/jamulus/CONTRIBUTING.md

 ### 2. [Keep it Simple and Stupid](https://en.wikipedia.org/wiki/KISS_principle) and 3.
 [Do One Thing and Do It Well](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well)

 If a feature or function can be accomplished in another way by another system or method, it is preferable not to build that feature into Jamulus.
-Rather than of implementing each and every feature as part of Jamulus, we concentrate on a stable core and implement interfaces for interaction with third-party components as needed.
+Rather than implementing each and every feature as part of Jamulus, we concentrate on a stable core and implement interfaces for interaction with third-party components as needed.
 The [JSON-RPC](https://github.com/jamulussoftware/jamulus/blob/master/docs/JSON-RPC.md) API for example, allows you to communicate with the client and server from outside the application.

 ### Source code consistency